-Measures and guidelines implemented by the Government of Botswana in late March 2020 which allowed the Karowe Mine to remain fully operational throughout the pandemic have gradually been rolled back as vaccination levels within Botswana have increased.
 Although many countries around the world have removed public health measures implemented to reduce the spread of COVID-19, the Company continues to operate under its approved crisis management plan, designed to protect the health and well-being of our employees in Botswana and Canada as well as the financial well-being of the business.
-It remains possible for Lucara's operations to be impacted in a number of ways including, but not limited to, a suspension of operations at the Karowe Mine, disruptions to supply chains, worker absenteeism due to illness, disruption to the progress of the Karowe Mine underground expansion project and an inability to ship or sell rough and/or polished diamonds.
+It remains possible for Lucara's operations to be impacted in several ways including, but not limited to, a suspension of operations at the Karowe Mine, disruptions to supply chains, worker absenteeism due to illness, disruption to the progress of the Karowe Mine underground expansion project and an inability to ship or sell rough and/or polished diamonds.